nigelhorne/Object-Configure/README.md

     If set to 1, call `Carp:carp` on `warn()`.
     This value is also read from the configuration file, which will take precendence.

+- `logger`

+    The logger to use.
+    If none is given, an instatiation of [Log::Abstraction](https://metacpan.org/pod/Log%3A%3AAbstraction) will be created, unless the logger is set to NULL.

+- `schema`

+    A [Params::Validate::Strict](https://metacpan.org/pod/Params%3A%3AValidate%3A%3AStrict) compatible schema to validate the configuration file against.

-Returns a hash ref conntaining the new values for the constructor.
+Returns a hash ref containing the new values for the constructor.
-The hash ref will have at least one element - the logger.

 Now you can set up a configuration file and environment variables to configure your object.